CruGlobal/aem-scraper/README.md

 <path to s3 file (not including the file name)> <file or bytes>`

 Above, specify `file` if you want the program to generate a csv file on your local machine, otherwise specify `bytes`.

+If you have previously generated a csv file and placed it into `./data.csv`, then you can run the program with the flag `-DonlySendToS3=true`.